content-services/content-sources-backend/pkg/event/README.md

 to be transformed into a module in the future.

-In relation with the client library configuration, the following link provide all the information that can be configured:
+In relation with the client library configuration, the following link provides all the information that can be configured:

 https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md